vaishalimakwana/CNN_Waste_Segregation/README.md

 - Hyperparameter tuning to improve accuracy and reduce loss.
 - Deploy the model into a web or mobile application for real-time waste segregation.

+## License
+Licensed under the MIT License © 2025 Vaishali — Free to use, modify, and distribute with proper attribution.
+Provided "as is" without warranty for the CNN Waste Segregation project.

 ## Contact
 For questions or collaboration, please contact:
 Vaishali Makwana